Menu

 If you have a poor credit score or you’re just starting to build your credit, you might consider a credit builder loan.
 A credit builder loan is specifically designed to help establish and boost your credit so you can access more financial products at better rates.
 You can think of it like a monthly subscription for building your credit score.

-This article reviews two Canadian credit building options – Borrowell Credit Builder and Credit Building by KOHO.
+This article reviews two Canadian credit building products – Borrowell Credit Builder and KOHO Credit Building.

-Borrowell Credit Builder appears on your credit report as an installment loan, and is designed specifically to help Canadians diversify their credit mix, and build their credit history and payment history (which is the largest factor that determines your credit score).
+Borrowell Credit Builder appears on your credit report as an instalment loan, and is designed specifically to help Canadians diversify their credit mix, and build their credit history and payment history (which is the largest factor that determines your credit score).
+With Borrowell Credit Builder, you can start building credit for only $5 biweekly over 48 months.

 How Does Borrowell Credit Builder Work?

-Unlike a regular loan, you don’t receive money when you’re approved.
-Instead, you make monthly fixed payments of $10, $30 or $50 for 36 months.
-During this time, all of your payments are reported to Equifax Canada, which is the largest consumer credit bureau in Canada.
+Unlike a regular loan, you don’t receive money upfront when you’re approved.
+Instead, you make fixed, bi-weekly payments of $5, $15 or $25 for 48 months.
+During this time, your payments are reported to Equifax Canada, which is the largest consumer credit bureau in Canada.
 Since payment history has the largest influence on your credit score (around 35%), demonstrating that you can make on-time payments over time can help to boost your score.
 Late or missed payments can negatively impact your credit rating.

 To prevent you from missing a payment, Borrowell’s Credit Builder automates your payments through a pre-authorized debit agreement.
 All payments, including missed payments, are reported to Equifax Canada once per month.